mismathh/TILerator/README.md

 - Converts bold text in Markdown syntax to `<b>...</b>` tags
 - Converts code blocks in Markdown syntax to `<pre...</pre>` and `<code>...</code>` tags
 - Allows a custom output folder path to be passed using `--output` or `-o` flag
+- TOML Configuration Support: Custom output directory can be set within a TOML configuration file instead of repeatedly passing it in within the command-line arguments.
+The `-c` or `--config` flag followed by the path of the TOML configuration file can be used.

 ## Usage/Examples